realJeremySun/first-web-game-lb4/blog/My First Web Game with LoopBack4 (part1).md

 In this series, we are going to create a API web game by using LoopBack4.
 This game is an online web Text-based Adventure Game.

 In this game, users can create their own accounts and characters, fight with monsters and find treasures.
-User can control their character to take actions like attack enemy, cast spell, defeat enemy and get loot.
+User can control their characters to take actions like attack enemy, cast spell, defeat enemy and get loot.
 This game should also allow multiple players login and play with their friends.

 I don't have any background on web or game development.
 I graduated from college last year.
 The main purpose of this series is to show you how to learn LoopBack4 and how to use LoopBack4 to easily build your own API and web project.
 I am sure most of you have better understanding than me on those fields.
 If I can do this, you can do better.